 - Data protection: It is the customer’s responsibility to secure the data they put in the cloud, using encryption and IAM policies, both at rest (stored in the cloud) and in transit.
 Organizations must protect against data exposure to both the outside world, as well as internal teams.
 A least-privilege access policy should be implemented across all teams, and user behavior should be monitored for anomalous activity using machine learning models.
 Customers can use a combination of IAM policies and audit logs to review events that have happened across the environment.

 Most experts today agree that the cloud is more secure than on-premise infrastructure.
-CSPs have invested heavily in security and have extensive experience monitoring the behavior of millions of active customer accounts.
+CSPs have invested heavily in security and have extensive experience monitoring the behavior of millions of active customer accounts, plus they have a lot at stake.

 Sharing Responsibility with an MSP, MSSP